TokenChingy/_api/README.md

 #### Find

 Before we go onto the routes, the `find` endpoints are really awesome!
 They can accept data operators such as filter, sort, and slice.
 What is even better is that you can chain them!
-But there is one really important thing to remember before you go chaining your URL queries — the order of operations — the data operators will generally execute from left to right but they do share the same non-guarantee as `_.forEach()` (Lodash).
+But there is one really important thing to remember before you go chaining your URL queries — the order of operations — the data operators iteration order is non-guarantee as its being called from `_.forEach()` (Lodash).

 Find all: